 - working with leaders of refugee communities to prevent violence against women and bolster women’s empowerment;

-- providing young refugees – particularly girls -- with empowering social and recreational activities as well as life-skills training that can help them cope with crisis;
+- providing youth – particularly girls – with social and recreational activities as well as lifeskills training that can help them cope with crisis.

 What still needs to be done?

 While conflict threatens in the region, the IRC’s work in Tanzania remains critical.
-We will continue to provide support to uprooted Burundians and other refugees in Tanzania even as we prepare to respond to future emergencies.
+It is vital that Tanzania continues to host and protect refugees.
+We will continue to provide support to refugees in Kigoma and work with host communities throughout Kigoma and elsewhere where there is need.
 We will also focus on narrowing the gender gap in order to achieve significant measurable improvements in health, safety, education, economic well-being and empowerment.

 Through 2020 we are focusing on the following areas:

 People deserve to feel safe in their home and receive support when they experience harm.
-We will focus on child protection and gender-based violence protection services such as preventing child labor and combating sexual abuse.
+The IRC will focus on child protection and gender-based violence protection services such as preventing child labor and combating sexual abuse.